dachcom-digital/pimcore-social-data/docs/30_CustomConnector.md

 # Custom Connector
-It's very easy to add your own connector, in fact there are only two services and two configuration classes to define.
+It's very easy to add your own connector.
+In fact there are two services, two configuration classes and two form classes to define.
 To get started, you need register them first:

 ```yaml